django-commons/django-commons-mkdocs/src/docs/index.md

 ## How to join as a contributor?

+We have minimum requirements for people that are [available here](https://github.com/django-commons/membership/blob/main/member_requirements.md).

 1. Review [Code of Conduct](https://github.com/django-commons/membership/blob/main/CODE_OF_CONDUCT.md)
 2. Create a [new member issue in the django-commons/membership repository](https://github.com/django-commons/membership/issues/new/choose).

 ## How to transfer a project in?

+We have requirements for incoming projects that are [available here](https://github.com/django-commons/membership/blob/main/incoming_repo_requirements.md).

 1. A person with the ability to transfer the project must join Django Commons (see [How to join as a contributor?](https://github.com/django-commons/membership#how-to-join-as-a-contributor))
 2. Create a [transfer project in issue in the django-commons/membership repository](https://github.com/django-commons/membership/issues/new/choose).